By BOB GRIFFIN

 Finding education that fits your child’s learning style shouldn’t be reliant on winning a lottery.
 We should adopt the policy of multiple charter authorizers — already available in most states.
 That will allow our very successful, locally controlled, public charter schools to grow to meet the capacity demands of parents, while increasing per student dollars available for parents who choose their local neighborhood schools.

-Bob Griffin is a member State Board of Education and Early Development and senior education research fellow for the Alaska Policy Forum, writing on his own behalf.
+Bob Griffin was a member State Board of Education and Early Development and senior education research fellow for the Alaska Policy Forum, writing on his own behalf.

 Bob Griffin: Alaska Reads Act is up for the challenge shown by national reading assessment scores